seppenen/Pipeline_IAC/README.md

 Using this application, you can also provision necessary infrastructure during the pipeline runtime on Azure portal, including resources such as Kubernetes cluster, Postgres database, analytics, container registry, and others.

-The pipeline also runs automated tests such as jUnit, Lint, Cucumber/Gherkin from the pipeline.
-However, please note that this application only works with Java Maven applications.
+The pipeline also runs automated tests such as jUnit, Lint, Sonarqube analysis, Cucumber/Gherkin from the pipeline.
+However, please note that this functionality is limited to Java Maven applications.

 # Prerequisites
 Before using this application, you must have the following prerequisites set up: